 The Chapel program seeks to nurture the spiritual life of students in the context of an academic environment.
-Three times a week at 10:40 AM (Mondays, Wednesdays, and Fridays) the entire undergraduate student body gathers in community in Edman Chapel for the purpose of worship.
-Chapel programs reflect the interdenominational nature of the College and include guests known for their Christian leadership and message to the church and culture.
-Variety in worship forms, traditions, and music enriches the educational and experiential dimension of the chapel program.
-Student and faculty participation encourages the development of Christian faith through peer and mentor relationships.
-An educational component of chapel includes the consideration of theological, social, ethical, psychological, and political issues from a distinctively Christian and biblical perspective.
+The graduate and undergraduate student bodies gather together in community every Wednesday at 10:40am in Edman Chapel.
+The undergraduate student body also gathers on Mondays and Fridays at the same time.
+Chapel messages are given by our chaplain, president, faculty and staff, as well as guests, known for their Christian leadership and relevant messages to the church and culture.
+The various forms and liturgies used in the design of Chapel Worship take advantage of the richness and diversity of Wheaton’s interdenominational constituency; variety in worship forms, traditions, and music enriches the educational and experiential dimension of the chapel program.
+Another educational component of chapel includes the consideration of theological, social, ethical, psychological, and political issues from a distinctively Christian and Biblical perspective.

 Live Chapel Stream: wheaton.edu/chapel

-Eleven chapel absences are permitted each semester.
-These eleven absences may be used to sleep, study, recover from illness, for doctor's appointments, non-school related trips, irregular work schedules, interviews, car trouble and trips to the airport, etc. Students are expected to manage their chapel attendance wisely over the course of each semester.
+Chapel is required for all undergraduate students as part of our college curriculum and commitment to spiritual life.
+Undergraduate students are required to attend Monday, Wednesday, and Friday chapels, including Special Services on Thursdays.
+Eleven (11) chapel absences are permitted each semester; these absences may be used to sleep, study, recover from illness, for doctor's & counseling appointments, non-school related trips, irregular work schedules, interviews, car trouble, trips to the airport, etc. Students are expected to manage their chapel attendance wisely over the course of each semester and should routinely check their attendance via Banner.
 Chapel attendance is overseen by the Chaplain's Office.

 All School Communion